C0RUJA0/uvc-gadget-webcam/README.md

   echo -n "PiSight" > functions/$FUNCTION/function_name
 ```

-If you prefer another name, replace `"PiSight"` with the desired text (avoid acents and caracteres especiais).
+If you prefer another name, replace `"PiSight"` with the desired text (avoid accents and special characters).

 Save and close the file.

-4.2 Recreate the gadget to apply the change
+### 4.2 Recreate the gadget to apply the change

 Stop the service and the gadget: